Best German City Names: 200+ Historic & Imaginary Ideas

 Essen

-Steel and coal empire of the Krupp dynasty, where blast furnaces once illuminated night skies and forged the weapons of empires
+Steel and coal center of the Krupp dynasty, where blast furnaces once lit night skies

 Dortmund

-From Hanseatic trading port to coal and steel powerhouse, now reinventing itself as a technology and cultural center
+From Hanseatic trading port to coal and steel city, now focused on technology and culture

 Bochum